gregid/standard-resource/docs/resources/deleting-resources.md

 ### Deleting Every Resource of a Type

-Sometimes, you may wish to delete every resource of a specific resource type.
+Should you ever need to delete every resource of a specific resource type, you can also do that using `remove()`.
-This example shows how you can go about doing that:

 ```js
 store.remove('resources.books');